-- Consultations to parents and faculty - Identification for pull-out services through multi-factored assessments - Weekly thematic pull-out intervention services for identified students in grades 3-5 - Twice-weekly lunch labs for identified students in grades 6-7 - Monthly intensive seminar pull-out services for identified students in grades 6-7 - Weekly meetings for identified students in grades 8-12 - Multi-day symposiums for identified students in grades 8-12 - Parenting initiatives: speakers series, discussion groups, and conferences - Academic acceleration through a Referral Team Process - Leadership Conference (grades 3 high school) each spring - College Credit opportunities for students in grades 9 12.
+- Consultations with parents and faculty - Identification for pull-out services through multi-factored assessments - Thematic pull-out intervention services for identified students in grades 3-5 - Lunch labs for identified students in grades 6-8 - Intensive seminar pull-out services for identified students in grades 6-8 - Meetings for identified students in grades 9-12 - Multi-day symposiums for identified students in grades 9-12 - Online classroom for identified students in grades 6-10 - Parenting initiatives: speakers series, discussion groups, and conferences - Academic acceleration through a Referral Team Process - Leadership Conference opportunities. - College Credit opportunities for students in grades 9-12.